Jmendez44/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+route & (req,res)

 - [ ] Describe Middleware?

+a function that is invoked before the request handler

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+a status message (200)

 - [ ] How can we partition our application into sub-applications?

+by routing

 ## Project Setup